Asia stocks skid to four-month low as Trump raises stakes in China trade war

 “A U.S.-China trade spat alone won’t hurt global growth.
 But there is always potential for Trump to keep increasing his threats which could have broader implications.
 Increasing trade has helped growth in emerging markets and this could be negatively affected.”

-MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 1.5 percent to its lowest since early February, with losses intensfiying through the day as the rout deepened in China.
+MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 1.5 percent to its lowest since early February, with losses intensifying through the day as the rout deepened in China.

-The Shanghai Composite Index .SSEC dropped more than 3 percent to its lowest since July 2016, while Hong Kong's Hang Seng .HSI shed 2.8 percent.[.SS]
+The Shanghai Composite Index .SSEC slumped nearly 5 percent at one point to its lowest level since mid-2016, while Hong Kong's Hang Seng .HSI shed 3 percent.[.SS]

 “China’s economy has already been clouded by a sharp slowdown in fixed asset investment growth due to the government’s deleveraging drive, a problematic property sector, a mounting debt burden and rising credit defaults,” economists at Nomura wrote.